 The International Collection’s Images of Women

-The international twentieth century collection, on the first floor, displays works by some famous names: Schiele, Klimt, Miró and Sherman, to name but a few.
-A couple of highlights regarding female themes: the vibrantly hued, luscious ‘The Virgins’ by Klimt, and the far darker and sinister ‘Pregnant Woman and Death’ by Schiele.
+On the first floor, the international twentieth-century collection displays work by some famous names: Schiele, Klimt, Miró and Sherman, to name but a few.
+A couple of highlights regarding female themes: the vibrantly hued, luscious ‘The Virgins’ by Klimt and the far darker and sinister ‘Pregnant Woman and Death’ by Schiele.

 Admission: 200 CZK, admission free with Prague Card